Previous Owners Check

 Here is what you’ll get:

-Enter a vehicle reg below now
+Enter a car reg

 Check out the ad for the car you’re interested in buying and see if the dealer makes this mistake too (it’s rather common).
 If they have, why not use to negotiate money from the screen price.
 The more owners the car has the better deal you can expect.